-Abstract.
-The bag of words representation of documents is often unsatisfactory as it ignores relationships between important terms that do not co-occur literally.
-Improvements might be achieved by expanding the vocabulary with other relevant word, like synonyms.
+Classifying tweets is an intrinsically hard task as tweets are short messages which makes traditional bags of words based approach inefficient.
+In fact, bags of words approaches ignores relationships between important terms that do not cooccur literally.
+Potential improvements might be achieved by expanding the vocabulary with other relevant word, like synonyms.

-In this paper we use word-word co-occurence information from a large corpus to expand the vocabulary of another corpus consisting of tweets.
+In this paper we resort to word-word co-occurence information from a large corpus to expand the vocabulary of another corpus consisting of tweets.
 Several different methods on how to include the co-occurence information are constructed and tested out on the classification of real twitter data.
 Our results show that we are able to reduce the number of erroneous classifications by 14% using co-occurence information.